ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/write-1-init.md

 ## Add a new Learning Path

-To add a new Learning Path, navigate to the appropriate directory under `content/learning-paths` in your fork.
+To add a new Learning Path, first decide the appropriate category.
 There are 5 categories into which you can contribute content:
 * server-and-cloud
 * desktop-and-laptop
 * embedded